TomShacham/http4js/README.md

 ## To dos

-- refactor req to not use clone
+- HttpS client use inStream?
-- extract Form
+- extract Form, Query, Headers?
+    - headers withHeaders test not override but merge
+    - Body.of instead of BodyOf
 - example app
 - withOptions on withPost
 - convenience response methods eg ok()